-- New Game+: Starting from here, you can enter your characters in Pennant mode... but the mode isn't quite fun just yet.
+- Starting from here, you can enter your characters in Pennant mode... but the mode isn't quite fun just yet.
 CPU auto-play until your turn at batting is too slow even at fast-foward and you cannot increase your stats any further.

 - Relationship Values: This was the first Pawapoke to make earning the team manager's approval after successful pitching/batting training and matches a mandatory goal.

 - The Rival: Hero 5 in Yusaku's body is the main antagonist.